The Shifting Ecologies of Photochemical Film in the Digital Era, 7 – 11 June 2021

 Whilst academic scholarship is gradually acknowledging the importance of these activities to the development of film as an art form, as well as the theoretical discourses that surround it, a much broader approach is required to take into account the myriad shifts and challenges of photochemical film production, distribution and exhibition.
 What aesthetic modes and forms of material engagement are opened up through film’s new cultural status?
 If, as Walter Benjamin suggested, outmoded technology contains a radical, critical potential, how is this manifested in creative gestures, alternative communities and sites of encounter?
 How can so-called obsolete technologies articulate oppositional political positions, embracing different perceptions, marginal voices and uncomfortable contemporary realities?
 In a world so defined by digital interactions, how does film operate alongside and in dialogue with this technological landscape?
 Important questions also relate to the corresponding ecologies that allow photochemical film works to circulate as material objects and embodied experiences.
 At a time when most films are distributed and projected as digital files, what infrastructures are in place for the production and presentation of film prints?
 What arguments can be made in relation to the importance of mechanical projection?
 What is the role of institutions in safeguarding photochemical film of the past, present and future?

 This conference sets out to investigate the current state of photochemical film and its future sustainability in the digital era.
-It aims to simulate debate on all aspects of production, distribution and exhibition, exploring how these might be more effectively brought together through a combination of academic and artistic research, as well as self-organised networks and communities.
+It aims to stimulate debate on all aspects of production, distribution and exhibition, exploring how these might be more effectively brought together through a combination of academic and artistic research, as well as self-organised networks and communities.
 Although photochemical film, particularly Super 8 and 16mm, is now mostly aligned with experimental and artists’ cinema, the conference welcomes interventions in all areas of creative practice and academic research.
 It aims to explore how academic perspectives on, curatorial interventions in, and creative responses to technological obsolescence might bring greater awareness to this marginal yet vital area of film culture.

-- Photochemical film aesthetics
+- Photochemical film aesthetics and politics

 - New philosophical perspectives